-'''

 user=>

-'''

 The user before the prompt tells the namespace you are currently working in.
 For most of the book's examples, the current namespace is irrelevant.
-Where the namespace is irrelevant, I will use the following syntax for interaction with the REPL:
+Where the namespace is irrelevant, we will use the following syntax for interaction with the REPL:

 '''

-(+ 2 2)

-; input line without namespace prompt
+(+ 2 2) ; input line without namespace prompt

-; return value
+-> 4 ; return value

 '''

-In those few instances where the current namespace is important, I will use this:
+In those few instances where the current namespace is important, we will use this:

-'''

-user=> (+ 2 2) ; input line with namespace prompt

-; return value
+user=> (+ 2 2) ; input line with namespace prompt-> 4 ; return value

-'''